-Soprano Lillian Sengpiehl is the featured performer for the library’s Music for a Sunday Afternoon on Sun, July 8, 3-5pm.
-Sengpiehl will be exploring the love of the duo performance across many genres and performance styles.
-She will dive into works from the great American Songbook, original new music, classical art song and opera.
-Sengpiehl’s performance will feature works by Rodgers and Hammerstein, Randy Newman, Harold Arlen, George Gershwin, Stephen Schwartz, Seth Osburn, Anthony Newley, Jimmy Rowles, George Bizet and Leonard Bernstein.
+Soprano Lillian Sengpiehl was the featured performer for the library’s Music for a Sunday Afternoon on Sun, July 8, 3-5pm.
+Sengpiehl explored the love of the duo performance across many genres and performance styles.
+She dived into works from the great American Songbook, original new music, classical art song and opera.
+Sengpiehl’s performance featured works by Rodgers and Hammerstein, Randy Newman, Harold Arlen, George Gershwin, Stephen Schwartz, Seth Osburn, Anthony Newley, Jimmy Rowles, George Bizet and Leonard Bernstein.

 Sengpiehl is acclaimed for her beautiful vibrant sound, the color of voice, and also for her poise, beauty and impressive ease onstage as a skilled actress.
 Her unique interpretations and musicianship have kept her busy for a decade singing new works and traditional works of opera, concert and musical theater.
 Sengpiehl is a Topeka native who now lives and works in Los Angeles.

 Sengpiehl’s performance of the aria Homesick Woman from Crescent City was praised by Mark Swed in the Los Angeles Times as “outstanding,” and Joseph Mailander noted she was a “stunningly talented soprano, stepping into the stage in a large way with sincerity.”
 She has also soloed with the Topeka Symphony Orchestra, singing opera arias featured in film and musicals.
 Sengpiehl has performed leading roles with opera companies and orchestras throughout the United States and abroad.